A full-scale inauguration, from leisure to spectacle

 | Services | Booking via app and offerings focused on lessons, tournaments, and events. |

-From “gala match” to real competition: what the club aims to establish in 2026
+From “exhibition match” to real competition: what the club aims to establish in 2026

-It’s no small matter to schedule matches announced as a Women’s P500 and a Men’s P1000 during an inauguration: it serves as a showcase, but also as a full-scale test.
-Organization, pace, public reception, rotation management… everything is measured immediately.
-And it’s often in these details that a center’s credibility is built when it wants to enter the tournament calendar.
+Scheduling matches announced as a women’s P500 and a men’s P1000 during an inauguration is not insignificant: it serves as a showcase, but also as a full-scale test.
+Organization, tempo, public reception, rotation management… everything is measured immediately.
+And it’s often in these details that a center’s credibility is determined when it wants to enter the tournament calendar.

-- The center’s place in the regional calendar (tournaments, themed evenings, internal leagues).
+- The center’s place in the regional schedule (tournaments, theme nights, internal leagues).

 - The balance between “leisure” slots and competitions, especially during peak hours.

-- The development of support services: lessons, training camps, and pathways for competitors.
+- The development of coaching: lessons, training camps, and pathways for competitors.

-A direct impact for padel players in Borinage: access, regularity, community
+A direct impact for Borinage padel players: access, regularity, community

-In Dour, the indoor model also changes daily life: fewer postponements, fewer cancelled sessions, and more regular play.
-Enough to encourage the transition from casual play to competition, but also to retain those who are discovering the sport and seeking a simple, clear, and friendly environment.
+In Dour, the indoor model also changes daily life: fewer postponements, fewer cancelled sessions, and more regular practice.
+This encourages the transition from leisure to competition, but also retains those who are discovering the sport and are looking for a simple, clear, and friendly setting.

 Key takeaways